linh-kl-trinh/tic-tac-toe/README.md

 - `tic_tac_toe()`: This function initializes the game board, sets up the players and their symbols, and starts the game loop.
 It alternates between each player's turn and prompts them to input a row and column to mark their symbol on the board.
 It then checks if the game has been won or if it is a tie, and prints out the corresponding message before ending the game.

 ## How to play
-To play the game, simply run the `tic_tac_toe()` function in a Python environment or from the command line.
+To play the game, simply run the `main.py` file in a Python environment or from the command line.